Wedding Newspaper Ideas: What Should Go in Your Wedding Newspaper?

 Fake news stories

-Spoof headlines written in proper newspaper style.
-This could be about the proposal, the stag do, the hen party, the in-laws meeting for the first time.
+Spoof headlines written in proper newspaper style — about the proposal, the stag or hen do, or the in-laws meeting for the first time.
 These take a little effort but generate a lot of laughter.

 A letter to the future